Sequence and Consequence: Completeness for

-Note too that every ordinal sequence model whose sequences have length at most $\omega$ is \emph{ancestral}: every tail of every sequence can be reached by successively deleting the initial element.
-So we can also draw the following corollary from \cref{csfscompleteness}: \begin{theorem}[=\cref{ancestralcomp}] \vanf is complete for finite flat ancestral order models. \end{theorem}
+\end{proof} Note too that every ordinal sequence model whose sequences have length at most $\omega$ is \emph{ancestral}: every tail of every sequence can be reached by successively deleting the initial element.
+So we can also draw the following corollary from \cref{csfscompleteness}: \golancestralcomp*